Kyoka-Yamamoto/shopify-backend-challenge/README.md

 - It uses RESTful API.
 - The server is running on localhost:8000.
 - “/inventory” endpoint
-    - If GET request comes from a client, API gets all inventory items from a database.
+    - If GET request comes from a client, API gets all inventory items from the database.
-    - However, if there is a query parameter, API checks whether parameters include “archived” key.
-If the parameter includes “archived” key, API gets “archived=true” or “archived=false” items.
+    - However, if there is a query in the request, API gets all inventory items from the database that match the query.
     - If POST request comes, API inserts items to the database.
 - “/inventory/<itemId>” endpoint
     - If PATCH request comes, API finds the item by id and update the item of the database.